nahveendude/DS-Capstone-Project/README.md

 # DS-Capstone-Project
-# Predicting churn with Scikit Learn and Pandas
+# Predicting customer churn with Scikit Learn and Pandas

 ## Installations